 B.A.
 1981 Franklin and Marshall College

-Major publications include the monographs, Fiery Temporalities in Theatre and Performance: The Initiation of History (Bloomsbury Methuen Engage Series, June 2018), Performance in the Blockades of Neoliberalism: Thinking the Political Anew (2012 Palgrave Macmillan in the Studies in International Performance Series, eds.
-Janelle Reinelt and Brian Singleton), and Performing Consumers: Global Capital and its Theatrical Seductions (Routledge: 2006).
+Major publications include the monographs, Fiery Temporalities in Theatre and Performance: The Initiation of History (Bloomsbury Methuen Engage Series, June 2018), Performance in the Blockades of Neoliberalism: Thinking the Political Anew (Palgrave Macmillan in the Studies in International Performance Series, eds.
+Janelle Reinelt and Brian Singleton, 2012), and Performing Consumers: Global Capital and its Theatrical Seductions (Routledge, 2006).
 Her most recent journal essays are “Wet Ontology, Moby-Dick, and the Oceanic in Performance,” Theatre Journal December 2019 and “M. Lamar: Singing Slave Insurrection to Marx” in Theatre Survey January 2017.
 She has published on the artist Cassils (in TDR) and the artist Thomas Hirschhorn (in Perfomance Research), both in 2014.
 She has published on the Occupy movement in Manifesto Now!
 Instructions for Performance, Philosophy, Politics.
 She has an essay, “Palestine and Political Invention” in Performance, Identity, and the Neo-Political Subject (Routledge: 2012).
 She also has contributed essays in edited volumes including in Changing the Subject: Marvin Carlson and Theatre Studies, 1959-2009, ed.
 Joseph Roach.
 Her articles have been published in Theater, The Drama Review, Theatre Journal, Modern Drama, Theatre Survey, Theatre Annual, Journal of Dramatic Theory and Criticism, and PAJ: A Journal of Performance and Art.